 The LEAF Centre can be booked at no charge by schools and youth groups in Lancaster, though staff must have received training in the safe use of the ropes course before it can be used.
 For more information or to make a booking please contact Dr Amanda Humble at LRGS on 01524 580600.

 This programme for Gifted and Talented girls and boys in Lancaster primary schools was launched in January 2010.
 It aims to raise aspirations and to encourage able pupils to explore avenues well beyond the confines of the National Curriculum.
 The programme covers all aspects of the curriculum, including science, literacy, numeracy and art.
 Please click on InspirUs to find out more about the programme.

 We have a long-standing link with Lancaster Community Music Centre, which meets at the school on 32 Saturdays per year, mostly during school terms.
 All members of the community are welcome to come along and take part in various musical ensembles.
 Individual instrument tuition is also available.
 More details about LCMC here.

 Pupils, including many boarders, staff and parents joined local residents to help regenerate an overgrown recreation site opposite the school.
 They cleared away vast amounts of overgrowth at the disused Highfield Recreation Ground in Derwent Road.
 Two double tennis courts were freed from the invasive growth that had taken root since the area was abandoned for public use in the mid-90s.
-The plan is to refurbish the area so that the local community, including our pupils, can use it for tennis, football and socialising.
+The local community, including our pupils, can now use it for tennis, football and socialising.
 There will also be an enclosed wildlife preserve, to be managed by the Highfield Regeneration Group.